-The coupons will be made from the same materials as the long string casing, injection tubing, and other components in regular contact with the CO2 stream (Table 7).
+The coupons will be made from the same materials as the long string casing, injection tubing, and other components in regular contact with the CO2 stream for both injection and monitoring wells (Table 7).
 Prior to placement of the corrosion coupons in the CO2 stream, they will be weighed and measured for thickness, width, and length as a baseline measurement.